raspberrypilearning/getting-started-with-picamera/worksheet.md

     camera.stop_preview()
     ```

-1. You can set the annotation text size with:
+1. You can set the annotation text size with the following code:

     ```python
     camera.annotate_text_size = 50